achristen/Meteobike/readme.md

 ![Images/IMG_epaper_display.png](Images/IMG_epaper_display.png)

-First, the ePaper will display a welcome screen ("Boot screen", left), instruction on the sue of the command keys below the screen (we will install them next, they do not yet work).
-After about 10 seconds the e-Paper will every five measurements refresh and display the latest data ("Measurement screen", right).
-The arrows next to the measurement values will indicate if a variable is increasing, being unchanged or decreasing.
-Any displayed line in red will show that there is an error (for example if the GPS has not found enough satellites yet).
+First, the ePaper will display a welcome screen ("Boot screen", left), with instructions on how to use the keys below the screen (we will install them next, they do not yet work).
+After about 10 seconds the e-Paper will refresh and display the latest data ("Measurement screen", right).
+It will refresh every 5 measurements (about every 40 seconds).
+The arrows next to the measurement values will indicate if a variable is increasing, is unchanged or decreasing.
+Any line displayed in red will show alerts (for example if the GPS has not found enough satellites yet or if there is no WiFi network).

 Next change the `meteobike.sh` script to point to `meteobike_epaper.py` instead of `meteobike03.py`, so at every start-up of the Raspberry Pi W Zero, the e-Paper version is started instead of the old version.